VetoProjects/AudioPython/README.md

 ------------

 The library is based on Python2.7.
-Even though I work on support for Python3.x, it is not working, because I have problems with Pythons `struct` module.
-So at the moment all you need is a working installation of Python.
+Even though I work on support for Python3.x, it is not working, because I have problems with unifying Pythons `wave` module.
+So at the moment all you need is a working installation of Python2.7.

-I have not yet concocted setuptools integration, because it really is a subproject for [a live coding editor](https://github.com/hellerve/Veto-LiveCoding) I am currently working on.
-The module is very well integrated there and should work pretty good.
-Try it out!

 Installation
 ------------